ss331144/FinalProject-MSFT-AttackAnalysis/SQL video/README.md

 ---

 **Important:**
-To run the code from the Google Colab notebook, you must have **MySQL installed on your local computer** and run the relevant services from your personal machine.
+To run the code from the Google Colab notebook, you must have **MySQL installed on your local computer** and run the relevant services from your personal computer.

 ---